With Greentown Labs and Saint-Gobain

 About the program

 Between their construction and operation, buildings in the United States account for almost half of the country’s energy usage.
 At the same time, a recent UC Berkeley study found that nearly half of office building occupants describe themselves as uncomfortable with their building’s temperature—to say nothing of its other characteristics.
 People spend an average of 90 percent of their time indoors, meaning that building characteristics such as lighting, temperature, air quality, and noise can have a significant impact on health.
-At a moment when awareness of both occupant wellbeing and climate impact are at an all-time high, we see a pressing need to advance a new generation of buildings that can be considered truly “healthy.”

 A healthy building optimizes for both environmental impact and the wellbeing of its occupants.
 To meet ambitious climate goals and improve building occupant comfort, innovation will play a critical role.
 The U.S. Green Building Council states that “through sustainable design, construction and operations, green buildings are reducing carbon emissions, energy and waste; conserving water; prioritizing safer materials; and lowering our exposure to toxins.”